 Continuing she said 'it should be so easy or not even noticeable that people are even ‘doing’ knowledge management.’
 This is a key point.
 If a business can introduce a better way of working — albeit tools, spaces to collaborate, the sharing of ideas — at the point of need, staff are more likely to value KM without being additionally burdened with something else to master.

 With Unily in place, it meant every employee could have a targeted set of tools and content tailored to them, helping Weightman’s mission of getting the right knowledge in front of the right staff much easier to achieve.

 Weightman continued to add more depth to the conversation, explaining to me that it’s not just a matter of getting the right tools in place.
 Rather, the more difficult challenge is ‘how do you weave [knowledge management] into an existing business process.’

 For example, she explained that staff will ordinarily share knowledge between themselves, at a small scale, between their immediate teams but the question that needed to be answered was how could it be made to scale across larger teams or between other localities?

-Her answer was that to make knowledge sharing happen on an organisation-wide scale involves building up trust between colleagues and confidence in the system.
+Her answer was that to make knowledge sharing happen on an organization-wide scale involves building up trust between colleagues and confidence in the system.
 To the extent that they feel able to work out loud with one another without feeling self-conscious or out of their depth.
-As she explained, the goal was to foster trust 'on an organisation scale, across cultures, across language barriers.'
+As she explained, the goal was to foster trust 'on an organization scale, across cultures, across language barriers.'

 Putting that into practice, as Weightman explained, meant having plenty of spaces in place too, where staff feel able to connect with one another.
 For example, communities of practice where people can share similar ideas with one another and have a sense of identity, regardless of where they are physically located.
 Unily provides the platform to make this possible.